Features Overview

 How It Works

-- To begin with, alliance members and customers are asked to complete the survey to map the progress of each business, or lack thereof, in reducing their environmental footprint.
-Shedding light on it demonstrates what local businesses are doing to green their operations, win or lose.
-The goal is to identify where improvements can be made and what they and consumers can do to be pro-climate active in support their favorite local brew.
+- To begin with, alliance members and customers are asked to complete our survey to map the progress of each business, or lack thereof, in reducing their environmental footprint.

 - Shops that enact meaningful changes are celebrated for their achievements.

-- Those not currently making changes receive guidance and are scored to help them set and reach new sustainability goals.
+- Those not currently making changes receive feedback from the survey and are scored to help them set and reach new sustainability goals.

-- Customers have a role in rating businesses based on their sustainability efforts.
+- Customer interactions in rating businesses based on their sustainability efforts.

 - It’s a win for you and for your customers.